 Apart from that, when speaking of affordability, here, too, Shopify loses, but the higher prices justify the unlimited storage of Shopify.
 On the other hand, Wix provides just 50GB of storage with its e-commerce plan.

-However, if you are a beginner, using Wix for building your website will be much easier, but you won’t get access to all the features available in Shopify.
+However, if you are a beginner, using Wix to build your website will be much easier, but you won’t get access to all the features available in Shopify.

 Moreover, if you just want to start your online business without paying much and in a hassle-free way, then Wix is a better option for you.